Stowe secret places walk

 Ice House.
 Take the well-defined path that is the second exit from this space: you should have Stowe House on your right and another path between you and the house.
 Follow to the end and turn left onto the path.
 Take the first path on your right and turn right when you reach the water.
 Follow the path along with the water on your left.
 You will pass the Rotunda.
 Take the grass path on your right for Queen Caroline’s Statue.
 When you reach the statue, take the path on the left and follow it round to the back of the statue, where you will find the Ice House.

 The Ice House is a bit of a mystery.
-Hidden beneath the statue of Queen Charlotte, the door to the Ice House was re-discovered by the gardeners only 20 years ago.
-No one holds a key to the door, meaning the interior has not been seen for…
+Hidden beneath the statue of Queen Charlotte, the door to the Ice House was re-discovered by the gardeners in the early 90s.

 Lower Cascade.
 Head back the way that you came and turn right when you reach the sign for Queen Caroline’s Statue.
 Take the next path on the left.
 When you can see the Ruins on the Cascade across the lake from you, take the grass path on the right.
 Go through the gate and follow the path down to see the Lower Cascade.
 You can also follow the path just before the gate (with the fence on your right) to see the wheel.